Last Updated: May 10, 2021

 - The following federal entities will receive direct allocation of COVID-19 vaccines from the CDC: The Federal Bureau of Prisons, U.S. Department of Defense, the U.S. Department of State, the U.S. Department of Veterans Affairs, and the Indian Health Service.
 Federal agencies are planning to implement ACIP recommendations and will be included in early vaccine allocation and distribution.
 Vaccine allocation to these federal entities will not count against a jurisdiction’s vaccine allocation.
 Federal agencies that are involved in the response but not listed above should work with the state immunization program to ensure their staff are included in the plans for vaccination.

-- In addition to the federal entities receiving vaccine directly from the federal government, pharmacies participating in the Federal Retail Pharmacy Partnership Program will receive vaccine directly from the federal government in addition to the State’s allocation.
+- In addition to the federal entities receiving vaccine directly from the federal government, pharmacies participating in the Federal Retail Pharmacy Partnership Program will receive vaccine directly from the federal government in addition to the state’s allocation.
 Walgreens will be the first pharmacy to receive this additional federally allocated vaccine, and more pharmacies will be added as vaccine becomes available at the federal level.
-In advance of the full activation of the Federal Retail Pharmacy Program, Illinois will transfer a portion of the state’s allocation to partnering pharmacies, was required by the CDC and direct allocations to areas identified as more vulnerable through the COVID-19 Community Vulnerability Index (CCVI).
+In advance of the full activation of the Federal Retail Pharmacy Program, Illinois will transfer a portion of the state’s allocation to partnering pharmacies as required by the CDC and direct allocations to areas identified as more vulnerable through the COVID-19 Community Vulnerability Index (CCVI).

 Vaccine Arrival and Distribution